queeb3/Manifesto/README.md

-So when I say "I learned how to program" I literally learned how to program in 6 months to that level with absolutely 0 formal eduction, no mentor aside from talks by Casey and Acton, and no tutorial EVER just sheer will and trial by fire, *cough* "error", and to top it off I was using OOP because it was C# and OOP is enforced with C#, however I fully went about internalizing and truly learning DoD in and out to make sure I was getting better.
+So when I say "I learned how to program" I literally learned how to program in 6 months to that level with absolutely 0 formal eduction, no mentor aside from talks by Casey and Acton, and no tutorial EVER just sheer will and trial by fire, *cough* "error", and to top it off I was using OOP because it was C# and OOP is enforced with C#, however I fully went about internalizing and truly learning DOD in and out to make sure I was getting better.

 ## The Jounery's Lessons Tought
-So sorry for the long exposition, but as a notation to what I truly mean by learned to program, here is a comprehensive understanding of MY understanding of what programming looks like in my head, as this is my manifesto to me and to those who want to be on a journey to DoD enlightenment haha.
+So sorry for the long exposition, but as a notation to what I truly mean by learned to program, here is a comprehensive understanding of MY understanding of what programming looks like in my head, as this is my manifesto to me and to those who want to be on a journey to DOD enlightenment haha.

 I would like to add I actually got fed up with dealing with OOP limitations and specifically the limitations of C# I ended up switching my main language to C++, which I instantly started making a UI engine as my first project.